lizacodes/Vuvuzela.js/readme.md

 #Vuvuzela.js

-Turn any element in a vuvuzela player.
+Turn any element into a vuvuzela player.
 Just click to turn it on/off.

 Demo: http://noogn.github.io/Vuvuzela.js